 Where: Dry Run Studio

 Deveny spent this past January as an intern with locally owned Dry Run Studio.
 She helped brainstorm, plan, and execute several artistic projects connected to Body of Water the interdisciplinary production performed at Luther College.
 The projects Deveny worked on varied from art installments around Decorah, to a participatory performance on campus and the planning of several educational workshops for different age groups, combining dance and biology.
 All of these projects were designed to raise awareness about local water issues and a general awareness of water usage.
 During her time with Dry Run Studios, Deveny was surprised how much thought, time, and work is put into the artistic process, from discussing many possibilities all the way through the execution of the final projects.
 She learned to collaborate with other artists, discussing and trying new ideas and concepts.
 She experienced the process of finding a venue for the finished projects, not only an available space, but the one that would showcase the project the best.
 Finally, the workshops that she helped develop showed her how the arts can inform and improve the understanding of other disciplines for people of all ages.
-This will be especially useful to Deveny as she plans to graduate with majors in Chemistry and Dance.

 When: January, 2015